lennart-finke/simple_stories_generate/README.md

-## SimpleStories Extention
+## SimpleStories
-- Creating an updated dataset of (TinyStories)[https://arxiv.org/abs/2305.07759] with updated generation models.
-- Link to (model training code)[https://github.com/danbraunai/simple_stories_train]
+[SimpleStories](https://huggingface.co/datasets/lennart-finke/SimpleStories) is an attempt to improve [TinyStories](https://arxiv.org/abs/2305.07759), and provide a dataset for training tiny, interpretable language models.
+See [the paper](https://arxiv.org/abs/2504.09184) and the [demo website](https://fi-le.net/simplestories/).
+We also provide code for [Model Training](https://github.com/danbraunai/simple_stories_train).

 ## Usage
-- To use the OpenAI API, create an environment variable named `OPENAI_API_KEY_SIMPLESTORIES`

-## Thanks to:
-- Story generation code based on: https://github.com/rrenaud/multilingual_tinystories/tree/main
+`oai_batch.py` provides functionality to recreate the dataset cost effectively with the OpenAI Batch API.